IowaBiostat/math-review/continuity.md

-## Continuity
+## Continuity {#analysis-continuity}

-Another major concept in analysis is that of continuity (again, we came across this [earlier][continuity], but it's worth revisiting this concept not that we've formally defined limits and convergence).
+Another major concept in analysis is that of continuity (again, we came across this [earlier](#calculus-continuity), but it's worth revisiting this concept not that we've formally defined limits and convergence).
 Suppose we have a function $f$ and a convergent sequence $x_n \to x$.
 Do we know that as $f(x_n) \to f(x)$?
 The answer is that no, this doesn't always happen.
 Only some functions have this property, and those functions are said to be "continuous".
 Below is the formal definition.

 **Definition.** *A function $f$ is said to be **continuous at the point** $x_0$ if for every $\eps > 0$, there exists $\delta > 0$ such that $\abs{f(x) - f(x_0)} < \eps$ for all $x: \abs{x-x_0} < \delta$.
 If $f$ is continuous at every point in its [domain][functions], then the entire function $f$ is said to be **continuous**.*